EdDuarte/similarity-search-java/README.md

 // store the bands
 // ...

-// at a later date, determine if there are candidate pairs boolean isCandidatePair = LSHSimilarity.isCandidatePair(stringBands, otherStringBands);
+// at a later date, determine if there are any candidate pairs boolean isCandidatePair = LSHSimilarity.isCandidatePair(stringBands, otherStringBands);

 ```